Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Abstract

 \section{Abstract}

-Deep candidate generation (DCG), which narrows down the enormous corpus to a few hundred candidate items via representation learning, is integral to industrial recommender systems~\cite{youtube}.
-Standard approaches adopt maximum likelihood estimation (MLE) and rely on sampling to ensure scalability, which reduces DCG to a task similar to language modeling.
-However, live recommender systems face severe unfairness of exposure with a corpus several orders of magnitude larger than that of natural language, which implies that (1) MLE will preserve and even exacerbate the exposure bias in the long run, as it aims to faithfully fit the history records, and (2) suboptimal sampling and inadequate use of item features can lead to inferior representations for the items that are unfairly ignored.
-In this paper, we introduce \emph{CLRec}, a \emph{C}ontrastive \emph{L}earning paradigm successfully deployed in a real-world massive \emph{REC}ommender system, for alleviating exposure unfairness in DCG.
-We theoretically prove that a popular choice of contrastive loss is equivalent to reducing the exposure bias via inverse propensity scoring, which complements previous understanding of contrastive learning.
-We further implement an effective sampling distribution and reuse most of the computation when encoding rich features for both positive and negative items, by employing a fix-sized queue to store items (and reuse the computed representations) from previous batches, where the queue serves as the negative sampler.
-Extensive offline analyses and four-month online A/B tests demonstrate substantial improvement, including a dramatic reduction in the Matthew effect.
+Deep candidate generation (DCG) that narrows down the collection of relevant items from billions to hundreds via representation learning has become prevalent in industrial recommender systems.
+Standard approaches approximate maximum likelihood estimation (MLE) through sampling for better scalability and address the problem of DCG in a way similar to language modeling.
+However, live recommender systems face severe exposure bias and have a vocabulary several orders of magnitude larger than that of natural language, implying that MLE will preserve and even exacerbate the exposure bias in the long run in order to faithfully fit the observed samples.
+In this paper, we theoretically prove that a popular choice of contrastive loss is equivalent to reducing the exposure bias via inverse propensity weighting, which provides a new perspective for understanding the effectiveness of contrastive learning.
+Based on the theoretical discovery, we design \emph{CLRec}, a \emph{C}ontrastive \emph{L}earning method to improve DCG in terms of fairness, effectiveness and efficiency in \emph{Rec}ommender systems with extremely large candidate size.
+We further improve upon CLRec and propose Multi-CLRec, for accurate multi-intention aware bias reduction.
+Our methods have been successfully deployed in \emph{Taobao}, where at least four-month online A/B tests and offline analyses demonstrate its substantial improvements, including a dramatic reduction in the Matthew effect.